 After Jimmy left, Dingo began searching the body.
 The man was of Asian descent, that part was sure – and if Dingo had to bet, he’d have put his money on Korean – given recent circumstances.
 There were a couple of tattooed symbols on his wrists that looked like Korean writing.
 They weren’t decorative, more like identifiers.

 Dingo and Cuddles both checked the man’s front pockets, but didn’t come up with anything useful like an ID.
 As they were about to give up, Dingo noticed a ring on the man’s right hand.
-It was a large silver ring, squared at the front with an image of Thor’s hammer carved in relief.
+It was a large silver ring, squared at the front with an image of Thor’s hammer cast in relief.
 Dingo recognized it immediately.
 It belonged to a former wizard named Bjorn Olafson from Norway.
 He’d had it custom made and had used his magic to bind a lightning spell to the object.

 The special alloy in the ring bonded with the Promethium isotope – the one that had given all of the former wizards their powers – and gave the wearer (if he or she was a mage) the ability to amplify his or her energy and channel a more powerful lightning spell.